US LLC Cost for Non-Residents: $297 to $6,400 Breakdown (2026)

 | 5-year total | $5,000-12,500 | $5,194 | $10,592 | $3,550-11,550 |

-DIY has the widest range because CPA costs vary.
-A founder with a straightforward single-member LLC and minimal transactions may pay $500/yr for Form 5472 preparation.
-A founder with multiple income sources, foreign bank accounts, and intercompany transactions may pay $2,000+/yr.
+The DIY range is wide because CPA costs vary wildly.
+Simple single-member LLC with minimal transactions?
+Maybe $500/yr for Form 5472 prep.
+Multiple income sources, foreign bank accounts, intercompany transactions? $2,000+/yr.

-The formation cost calculator models these costs for your specific state and service combination.
+The formation cost calculator models these for your specific situation.

 Form 5472 penalty: $25,000 per form.
-This is not a typo.
-The IRS assesses $25,000 for each Form 5472 that is late, incomplete, or not filed.
-A founder who misses two years of filing faces $50,000 in penalties before any other consequence.
-The detailed Form 5472 breakdown covers the filing timeline and penalty structure.
+Not a typo.
+Miss two years and you face $50,000 in penalties before anything else happens.
+The Form 5472 breakdown covers the filing timeline and penalty structure.

 State franchise tax (Delaware): $300/yr.
-Delaware charges $300/yr in franchise tax for LLCs, due June 1 each year.
-This is on top of the registered agent fee and federal tax obligations.
-Failure to pay results in a $200 penalty plus 1.5% monthly interest, and eventually, administrative voiding of the entity.
+Due June 1 each year (Delaware Division of Corporations), on top of your registered agent and federal obligations.
+Miss it and Delaware adds a $200 penalty plus 1.5% monthly interest -- and eventually voids the entity entirely.

 Registered agent renewal.
 Year 1 is included with formation services.
-Year 2 onward costs $100-359/yr depending on the provider.
-Northwest Registered Agent charges $125/yr with no year-1 discount games.
-Some services advertise "$0 registered agent" but charge $199+ at renewal.
+Year 2 onward: $100-359/yr.
+Northwest charges $125/yr with no year-1 discount games.
+Watch for services advertising "$0 registered agent" that charge $199+ at renewal.

-EIN obtaining fees (DIY).
-The EIN is free from the IRS.
-But non-residents cannot use the online application.
-The IRS Form SS-4 must be faxed to (855) 641-6935 or mailed.
-Processing takes 4-8 weeks by fax.
+EIN for non-residents.
+The EIN itself is free from the IRS, but non-residents cannot use the online application.
+You have to fax Form SS-4 to (855) 215-1627 or mail it.
+Processing takes 4 business days to 4 weeks.
 Some formation services charge $50-100 for this step separately.

-Banking difficulties.
-A US LLC does not guarantee a US bank account.
-Mercury has tightened non-resident approvals throughout 2025-2026.
-Some founders report 2-4 week review periods or outright rejection.
-Wise Business provides US account details (ACH routing number) without requiring a US bank, but it is not a bank account and lacks FDIC coverage.
+Banking.
+Having a US LLC does not mean you get a US bank account.
+Mercury has tightened non-resident approvals throughout 2025-2026 -- some founders report 2-4 week reviews or outright rejection.
+Wise Business gives you US account details (ACH routing number) without a US bank, but it is not a bank account and lacks FDIC coverage.

 | Wyoming | Delaware | |